marks530/ms3_project/README.md

     flex: 1 0 auto;
 }'''

+I have tested the application on my Mac with Chrome Safari and Firefox and everything worked as it should on the different screens sizes.
+I also used the application with an iPad and it functioned correctly in landscape an portrait mode.
+I also tested the application on a Windows laptop using Chrome and Edge browsers and everything looked fine.
+On all the browsers at the different screen sizes the app was responsive.

 ## Errors

+There may be some confusion around the use of function names and page headers in the application.
+The words **records** and **reports** are effectively interchangeable.
+I will have to correct this at a later stage.

+Despite all the browsers showing the correct layout the iphone size there is a problem on the actual iphone 6.
+The navbar header "Database" falls out of the navbar and into the space below.
+I will have to correct this at a later stage.

+I had some diffuculty with the Urgent setting.
+When the setting is set to off the value stored in the database is set to none.
+I will have to fix this at a later stage.

 While not exactly a bug I had considered adding an extra page to look up the passwords in case somebody had forgotten theirs, but was unable to find a way to do that and after some searching I found this article and it provided a solution.
 The Manage Passwords page which I had created was based on the Manage Users page showing the username and their password which I had retrieved from the database.
 The problem was that the hashed password was retrieved from the database.
 The key point being that a hashed function is a one way function that cannot work in reverse.
 It explains why when you forget your password for a particular site they always get you to create a new one.